-UC Hastings Law Academic Dean and Professor Morris Ratner played a critical role in the historic litigation and settlement process of Holocaust-era class actions against Swiss banks.
+UC Law SF Academic Dean and Professor Morris Ratner played a critical role in the historic litigation and settlement process of Holocaust-era class actions against Swiss banks.

 It took roughly two decades, but earlier this spring the implementation of the settlement of Holocaust-era class actions against Swiss banks was completed.